The Bible Basis of Courtship and Marriage - Glenn Conjurske

 But, we are told, Isaac found out after marriage what “Bible love” for a spouse was.
 But again, why “Bible love”?
 This is evidently meant to designate something different from the romantic love which the whole race knows by nature, and which is the only possible basis for a satisfying marriage.
 If by “Bible love” he means anything other than romance, it is a grand mistake to try to make a marriage of it.
 “Be thou always ravished with her love,” the scripture says, and this cannot refer to anything but romance, as I have shown above.

-Well, but hoary-headed spouses can tell us that love came later—-that is, it came after marriage.
+Well, but hoary-headed spouses can tell us that love came later—that is, it came after marriage.
 Pardon me, but the implication of this is really injurious.
 This assumes, and is apparently designed to convey the thought, that if we have love before marriage, it isn’t real love.
-It is only some ephmeral thing called “romantic sentiment.”
+It is only some ephemeral thing called “romantic sentiment.”
 But more.
 To use hoary-headed couples, who have spent several generations together, to illustrate Isaac’s love for Rebekah is not fair.
 It is setting aside the plain and obvious sense of the text.
 The Bible says (Gen. 24:67), “And Isaac brought her into his mother Sarah’s tent, and took Rebekah, and she became his wife; and he loved her, and Isaac was comforted after his mother’s death.”
 There is nothing here about any love which is the growth of several generations of marriage.
-“She became his wife, and he loved her”—-then and there, not after several generations of marriage.
+“She became his wife, and he loved her”—then and there, not after several generations of marriage.

 But more.
 The real danger here is that, in all ordinary cases, if love does not come before marriage, it is almost certain that it will never come at all.
-Of course Isaac’s love for Rebekah came after he married her—-or we might better say, when he married her.
+Of course Isaac’s love for Rebekah came after he married her—or we might better say, when he married her.
 He had never met her before.
-But if a man knows a woman, if he is close enough to her to enter into courtship and engagement, and yet is not in love with her, it is next to a certainty that he never will be, and never can be—-for no man can manufacture romantic love at will.
+But if a man knows a woman, if he is close enough to her to enter into courtship and engagement, and yet is not in love with her, it is next to a certainty that he never will be, and never can be—for no man can manufacture romantic love at will.
 Yet the doctrine of this paper encourages a man to marry such a woman, with the assurance that love will come later.
 There is no basis for such assurance.
 It is against the experience of the whole human race.

 Well, but hoary-headed saints can tell us that love did come later.
-Yes—-“Bible love,” by which term Mr. Williams evidently does not mean romantic love.
+Yes—“Bible love,” by which term Mr. Williams evidently does not mean romantic love.
 There is no reason to expect romance to come later, and every reason to expect the contrary.
 And the whole tenor of Mr. Williams’ tract indicates that he does not so much as mean romantic love.
 He uses the term “Bible love” only to contrast it with romance.
 As for this “Bible love,” we surely hope that it will “come later,” but when it does it will never satisfy the romantic needs of romantic natures.
 Those who marry without romance consign themselves to unsatisfying marriages, which cannot answer the divine ideal or the purpose of marriage.

 But more.
 The notion that love is to come after marriage completely spoils marriage as a type of Christ and the church.
-“Husbands love your wives, as Christ also loved the church, and gave himself for it.”
-(Eph.
+“Husbands love your wives, as Christ also loved the church, and gave himself for it” (Eph.
 5:25).
 The love came first, and moved the Lord to give himself for the church, before he possessed it.
 He loved the church, and gave himself for it, that he might win it to himself.
-And again, “We love him because he first loved us.”
-(I John 4:19).
-Hyperspirituality in another sphere has denied this also, contending that if our love for Christ is not founded purely upon what he is—-purely upon his own glories and perfections—-it is then selfish love.
+And again, “We love him because he first loved us” (1 John 4:19).
+Hyperspirituality in another sphere has denied this also, contending that if our love for Christ is not founded purely upon what he is—purely upon his own glories and perfections—it is then selfish love.
 But against all such notions stands this plain word of God, “We love him because he first loved us.”
 In all of this the love of Christ and the church exactly corresponds to the love which is designed to subsist between husbands and wives.
 The man’s love for the woman comes first, based upon what she is.
 Her love for him comes as a response to his love to her, and is based primarily upon how he treats her.
 She loves him because he first loves her.
 It thus very plainly appears that while love is the only proper basis for marriage, it is also the only proper basis for courtship.
 No man has any business to court a woman unless he is in love with her.

 The Oxford English Dictionary defines “court” as “To pay amorous attention to, seek to gain the affections of, make love to (with a view to marriage), pay addresses to, woo.”
 The synonym, to “woo,” is defined as, “To sue or to solicit (a woman) in love, esp. with a view to marriage; to pay court to, court.”
 No man can honestly court a woman unless he is in love with her.
 Alas, these same hyperspiritual doctrines which do their best to empty marriage of marital love have also so redefined courtship as to leave it an empty name.
 Some reduce courtship to a cold and mechanical process by which the couple seeks to determine whether it is the will of God that they should marry, meanwhile doing their best not to fall in love.
 Others make it a period before marriage, in which the couple is to get to know each other, and fall in love if they can, after they have already committed themselves to marriage.
 None of this is courtship at all, but a travesty upon the very term.
 Courtship has no place until a man is in love with one woman.
 It consists of his taking that love, which burns in his heart for her alone of all women, and employing that love to win her heart for himself.
-This is what the Bible calls “the way of a man with a maid.”
-(Prov.
+This is what the Bible calls “the way of a man with a maid” (Prov.
 30:19).
-It is the fourth and crowning example of those things which are “too wonderful for me”—-for it is a plain fact that a man who is in love with one woman possesses an almost irresistible power to win her heart.
+It is the fourth and crowning example of those things which are “too wonderful for me”—for it is a plain fact that a man who is in love with one woman possesses an almost irresistible power to win her heart.

 And the Bible not only recognizes such courtship on the purely human level, but employs it also as a type of the Lord’s drawing and winning of his people.
-“Therefore behold, I will allure her, and bring her into the wilderness, and speak comfortably unto her. … And I will betroth thee unto me for ever.”
-(Hos.
+“Therefore behold, I will allure her, and bring her into the wilderness, and speak comfortably unto her. … And I will betroth thee unto me for ever” (Hos.
 2:14 & 19).
-Again, “Thus saith the Lord: I remember thee, the kindness of thy youth, the love of thine espousals, when thou wentest after me in the wilderness.”
-(Jer.
+Again, “Thus saith the Lord: I remember thee, the kindness of thy youth, the love of thine espousals, when thou wentest after me in the wilderness” (Jer.
 2:2).

-It thus plainly appears that the Bible basis for courtship as well as marriage is certainly love—-and of course, romantic love.
+It thus plainly appears that the Bible basis for courtship as well as marriage is certainly love—and of course, romantic love.
 And thus appears one of the primary evils of dating, as it is commonly practiced.
-A man pays amorous attention to a woman, and woos her heart, when he is not in love with her—-when he is as it were only “shopping around,” to see if he may perchance fall in love with her.
+A man pays amorous attention to a woman, and woos her heart, when he is not in love with her—when he is as it were only “shopping around,” to see if he may perchance fall in love with her.
 This is wrong.
 If a man courts a woman when he is not in love with her, he deceives her.
-When once he is in love with her—-and not merely because she is female, but because she is herself—-he possesses a power to win her heart which will not be easily defeated.
-This is courtship, as it is seen in both nature and Scripture—-a man’s employment of his love for her in order to win her love for him, and of course with the intent to marry her.
+When once he is in love with her—and not merely because she is female, but because she is herself—he possesses a power to win her heart which will not be easily defeated.
+This is courtship, as it is seen in both nature and Scripture—a man’s employment of his love for her in order to win her love for him, and of course with the intent to marry her.
 This is the type of the love of Christ for the church.
 If they do these things in Hollywood, this does not make them evil.
 They eat in Hollywood also, and eating is not evil.
 Not that I suppose there is much of true romance in Hollywood.
 To be in love with love, or with marriage, or with masculine or feminine charms, is another thing altogether from being in love with a person.
 And at any rate, romance did not originate in Hollywood, but has been the true and God-ordained foundation of courtship and marriage since the beginning of human history.

 But to return to Mr. Williams’ tract.
 The main purpose of this tract is to insist upon “parental guidance” in the choice of a mate, but though the author speaks often of this parental guidance, he is very vague as to what he means by it.
 We get the impression that he is beating around the bush, afraid to say what he actually means.
 His use of Isaac and Rebekah as the example of the proper course, his speaking against choosing our own partner, and his slighting of “romantic sentiment,” compel us to suppose that he actually means something more than parental “guidance.”
 So far as guidance is concerned, we certainly have nothing against it.
-Indeed, parents ought to exercise authority and control as to whom they allow their children to marry—-and before that, whom they allow their children to have as friends, and where and with whom they spend their time.
+Indeed, parents ought to exercise authority and control as to whom they allow their children to marry—and before that, whom they allow their children to have as friends, and where and with whom they spend their time.
 If parents would exercise their authority in these matters, there would be little occasion for Mr. Williams’ tract.
 Parents ought also to exercise authority in forbidding marriages with improper persons.
-They ought certainly to provide guidance with regard to the character and fitness of a marriage prospect—-and more than guidance.
+They ought certainly to provide guidance with regard to the character and fitness of a marriage prospect—and more than guidance.
 In this matter they ought by all means to hold the veto power.
 But in initiating or arranging marital relationships they have no place.
 There is surely no need for parental guidance to initiate love.
-Nature will provide all the guidance needed on that point, and the interference of anyone is uncalled for—-though in the case of shy and backward young people, parents may do very well to provide opportunity for them to get to know each other.
+Nature will provide all the guidance needed on that point, and the interference of anyone is uncalled for—though in the case of shy and backward young people, parents may do very well to provide opportunity for them to get to know each other.
 But parents have no ability to beget romantic emotions in their children, and any attempted guidance in such a matter is impertinent and out of place.
 There is no call for it, and nothing to be accomplished by it.
 And if parental “guidance” consists of advising or arranging marriages without romance, then that guidance is a very great evil.
 That this is the sort of guidance which Mr. Williams recommends is evident from the fact that he prescribes that love should come after marriage.

 At the end of his appeal the author says, “You may date around, have your own way, choose your spouse for yourself, if you wish, but this is not God’s best for you.”
 Here again we see the same fallacy which characterizes the whole paper.
 The good and the evil are all lumped together, and all condemned in the lump.
 To date around, as it is usually done, is an evil, and is, as another has very aptly said, a better preparation for divorce than for marriage.
 To “have your own way” is no doubt meant to designate something evil, and it certainly is something evil if it means rebelliously to have our own way, regardless of the will of God.
 But in the matter of choosing a spouse it is not only possible, but very proper, to have our own way and God’s way also.
 “She is at liberty to be married to whom she will.”
-It is GOD’S will that we marry whom WE will—-“only in the Lord.”
+It is GOD’S will that we marry whom WE will—“only in the Lord.”
 This is plain enough, and this it is which is always set aside by these hyperspiritual doctrines.
 To “choose your spouse for yourself” is no evil at all, unless it is done against the will of God, without regard to character or godliness.
 That it often is done so, no one doubts, but the existence of evil is no reason to condemn the good.
 We may throw out the bath water, and yet save the baby.

 Observe, I have nothing against Mr. Williams.
 I do not know him.
 If I knew him, I would doubtless esteem him as a good man, which I believe him to be.
-But these hyperspiritual doctrines—-though widespread among good people—-are not good.
+But these hyperspiritual doctrines—though widespread among good people—are not good.
 The most important, and therefore the most solemn matter belonging to this life is marriage.
 As an old proverb says, “Marriage is destiny.”
 And another, “Marriage makes or mars a man.”
 And yet another, “An ill marriage is a spring of ill fortune.”
 These proverbs are true.
 But these doctrines are false, and tend directly to the making of the bad marriages which they seek to prevent.
 I have no desire to label Mr. Williams with the reproachful term “hyperspiritual.”
 I do not use the term reproachfully, but the doctrines themselves are hyperspiritual, wherever, however, or for whatever reason good men have embraced them.

 Glenn Conjurske